1 / 5

 The village at Arthur's Pass is the starting point for many short walks.
 The entrance to the historic Otira rail tunnel can be seen here - an epic engineering feat through 8.5 kilometres of rock.

 The Department of Conservation provides 30 hikers' huts and 'Basic' shelters (bivouacs) within the park, linked by an excellent track system.
+Find out more about this accommodation here.
 Arthur's Park village offers a good choice of accommodation styles - from backpacker lodges to hotel rooms.